Darigold: The Early Years (1918-1930)

 The predecessor of Darigold Inc., the United Dairymen’s Association of Washington (UDA), was founded in the summer of 1918 in Lynden, Washington, in response to the disruption of the dairy industry in the United States and the terrible plight of dairy farming in the aftermath of World War I. One problem in the dairy industry involved maintaining an equilibrium between supply and demand.
 Although the cows produced milk at a consistent rate, the dairy market was not as predictable.
 When demand declined, dairy farmers were often saddled with a surplus milk and nowhere to sell once the market was sated.
 The dairy farmer’s only option was to wait for demand to increase.
 Consequently, five dairy cooperatives in the Pacific Northwest banded together to form the UDA.

-The UDA, in its effort to serve as a marketing federation for the cooperatives, hired the services of Seattle enterprising food food broker Umberto "Bert" Dickey, to develop distant markets in which UDA members could sell their dairy products.
+The UDA, in its effort to serve as a marketing federation for the cooperatives, hired the services of Seattle enterprising food broker Umberto "Bert" Dickey, to develop distant markets in which UDA members could sell their dairy products.
 He ran the Consolidated Dairy Products Company (CDP) which he founded in Seattle in 1920 and was extremely successful with it.
 Established as a wholly owned subsidiary, the addition of CDP provided members with a new processing and marketing operation and extended the Darigold trademark to all UDA affiliates.

 In 1925, Dickey surveyed all of UDA's affiliated members on what the official brand name for their dairy products should be with and Darigold was the winner.
 The following year, Dickey registered his use of the Darigold trademark in the United States and six other countries in Europe, North America, and Asia.
 Regional dairy associations, including one for Whatcom County, bought stock in Dickey’s Consolidated company.
 In 1930, Dickey sold CDP to the dairy farmers of the UDA.
 Established as a wholly owned subsidiary, the addition of CDP provided members with a new processing and marketing operation and extended the Darigold trademark to all UDA affiliates.

 A year before Dickey sold his company to the UDA, he had constructed a new processing plant and purchased American Creamery and Bradner & Co and Mutual Creamery Company.
 Prior to the addition of the two creameries and the completion of the plant, a $300,000 building that could manufacture two million pounds of butter a year, CDP was strictly a jobbing concern, purchasing dairy products from other manufacturers and then selling them to retailers.
 The addition of the processing plant, however, enabled the company, for the first time, to provide distribution, processing, and marketing services to the 12,500 farms that shipped their products to CDP.